lukewhrit/lukewhrit/README.md

 I'm a 14 year old web developer from New Jersey.

 Right now, I'm mostly working on [Spacebin](spacebin-org/spacebin), a powerful text-sharing app built with Go, Fiber, and GORM.
 I have experience in TypeScript/JavaScript, HTML/CSS, Golang, and Ruby.
+I'm also interested in learning both Rust and C.

 I currently run Artix, runit, and bspwm.
 All of my system configurations are stored in my [dotfiles](lukewhrit/dotfiles) repository.